hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/converter.md

 ## Example

-For example, an Oracle database column `DECIMAL(4)` can be used to represent a boolean value, that Oracle does not support natively.
+Let's consider the case of an Oracle database column `DECIMAL(4)` is used to represent a boolean value, a type that Oracle does not support.
-It will consider the numeric values zero (0) as false and one (1) as true.
+The column considers the numeric values zero (0) as `false` and one (1) as `true`.

-Now, when reading this database column the converter reads it first as a `java.lang.Short`.
-Then, it converts into a `java.lang.Boolean`.
+Now, when reading this database column the converter reads it first as the raw type `java.lang.Short`.
+Then, it converts into a
+`java.lang.Boolean`.
 In this case:

 - `DECIMAL(4)`: the database column type.
 - `java.lang.Short`: the raw type for the intermediate value.
-This value is used briefly and on the fly during the conversion and is not available to the application.
+This value is used briefly during the conversion and is not available to the application.
 - `java.lang.Boolean`: the property type in the application.
 This is the value that the application sees.